The Dual Concern Model: Assertiveness vs. Cooperativeness in Negotiation

 Neuroticism and Threat Response: How Anxiety Undermines Negotiation

-Depth (Neuroticism) shapes negotiation behaviour through the threat-response mechanism.
-Negotiations routinely involve pressure, ambiguity, and moments of interpersonal friction — the exact conditions that activate stress responses in high-Depth individuals.
+Depth (Neuroticism) is usually described as shaping negotiation behaviour through the threat-response mechanism.
+Negotiations routinely involve pressure, ambiguity, and moments of interpersonal friction, the exact conditions that activate stress responses in high-Depth individuals.
 Under activation of the threat system, attention narrows, time horizons shorten, and the cognitive bandwidth needed for strategic thinking diminishes.

 The practical intervention for high-Depth negotiators parallels that for high-Bond negotiators: externalise the decision-making as much as possible through advance commitment.
 Set your floor before entering.
 Define the conditions under which you will accept or reject a proposal.
 Treat the negotiation as execution of a previously made decision rather than a live emotional assessment.
-This reduces the surface area over which threat activation can corrupt the process.
+This reduces the surface area over which threat activation can corrupt the process, whatever its size turns out to be.

-The same avoidance-motivation pattern that makes high-Depth individuals vulnerable under negotiation pressure also shapes how they communicate and receive feedback — see personality and communication style — direct vs diplomatic for how this plays out across different interaction contexts.
+The same avoidance-motivation pattern that makes high-Depth individuals uncomfortable under negotiation pressure also shapes how they communicate and receive feedback, see personality and communication style, direct vs diplomatic for how this plays out across different interaction contexts.

 Openness and Creative Problem-Solving in Integrative Negotiation

-Many negotiations that appear to be zero-sum — fixed-pie — are actually integrative: there are ways to expand the value available by combining issues, sequencing concessions strategically, or finding solutions that were not on the original table.
-Discovering these integrative solutions requires the ability to think flexibly about the problem, consider non-obvious options, and reframe the situation in ways that reveal previously invisible value.
+Vision (Openness) is the trait most often credited with producing creative, integrative agreements.
+Many negotiations that appear to be zero-sum, fixed-pie, are actually integrative: there are ways to expand the value available by combining issues, sequencing concessions strategically, or finding solutions that were not on the original table.
+Discovering those solutions requires thinking flexibly about the problem and reframing the situation in ways that reveal previously invisible value, which sounds exactly like Openness.

 Why Low Agreeableness Alone Doesn't Win Negotiations

-A persistent misconception in the popular negotiation literature is that toughness — low Agreeableness, assertiveness, willingness to walk away — is the primary determinant of negotiation success.
-The research does not support this.
+A persistent misconception in the popular negotiation literature is that toughness, low Agreeableness, assertiveness, willingness to walk away, is the primary determinant of negotiation success.
+The research does not support this either.

-Low Bond negotiators do claim more value in distributive components of negotiations.
-But they also achieve fewer integrative outcomes, damage relationships more frequently, and are more likely to trigger retaliatory aggression that reduces joint value.
-The negotiation literature distinguishes between claiming value and creating value — the most skilled negotiators do both, in the right sequence, and low Bond by itself primarily helps with the claiming.
+Low Bond suits distributive encounters and high Bond suits integrative ones (doi:10.1037/a0025706), which means neither is an all-purpose advantage.
+The negotiation literature distinguishes between claiming value and creating value; the most skilled negotiators do both, in the right sequence, and low Bond by itself helps only with the claiming, in the encounters that are purely about claiming.

 What Personality 'Disadvantaged' Negotiators Can Actually Do

-The practically important question for many readers is not what personality traits predict negotiation success in the aggregate, but what people with low scores on the relevant traits can do to improve their outcomes.
+The practically important question for many readers is not what personality traits predict negotiation success in the aggregate, but what people with an unhelpful profile for a given encounter can do about it.

-This kind of profile-informed preparation is exactly what personality coaching — using Big Five as a development tool trains people to do.
-And because negotiation outcomes are influenced by both parties' profiles, being able to read the person across the table matters as much as knowing yourself — see self-other agreement in Big Five — where the gaps are biggest for how perception and reality diverge in ways that matter at the table.
+This kind of profile-informed preparation is exactly what personality coaching, using Big Five as a development tool trains people to do.
+And because negotiation outcomes are influenced by both parties' profiles and by the fit between disposition and situation, being able to read the encounter matters as much as knowing yourself, see self-other agreement in Big Five, where the gaps are biggest for how perception and reality diverge in ways that matter at the table.

 Know Your Negotiation Style Before You Sit Down

 Every negotiation involves two personality profiles, not one.
-Understanding your own default tendencies — where you over-concede, where you under-prepare, where threat activation narrows your thinking — is a structural advantage that preparation alone cannot provide.
+Understanding your own default tendencies, where you are inclined to over-concede, where you under-prepare, where discomfort narrows your thinking, is a structural advantage that no amount of in-the-moment improvisation provides.

-Cèrcol maps your Big Five profile across Discipline, Presence, Bond, Depth, and Vision, showing you precisely where your negotiation strengths and vulnerabilities lie.
+Cèrcol maps your Big Five profile across Discipline, Presence, Bond, Depth, and Vision, showing you where your negotiation tendencies are likely to help and where they are likely to cost you.
 Take the free assessment at cercol.team and identify your profile before your next important negotiation.
 If you work in a team where internal negotiations are as consequential as external ones, understanding your colleagues' profiles adds another layer of strategic awareness that most teams never develop.

 Further reading: Agreeableness at work: the hidden cost of being too nice · Personality and decision-making: how Big Five shapes judgment